-Piccolina Gelateria restaurant review - Melbourne, Australia
+Piccolina Gelateria restaurant - Melbourne, Australia

 To honour the traditional recipes handed down through generations of her family, owner and gelato maker Sandra Foti wanted a space reminiscent of where they came from.
 As a result, the interior of Piccolina Gelateria, located in the Melbourne suburb of Collingwood, is inspired by similar establishments in 1950s southern Italy.